Cercle Municipal

 The Cercle Municipal or Cercle Cité is a building in Luxembourg City, in southern Luxembourg.
-It is located at the eastern end of the Place d'Armes, in the historic central Ville Haute quarter of the city.
+It is located at the eastern end of the Place d'Armes, in the historic central Ville Haute district of the city.

 History

 On a site where there had previously been a building intended as a Cercle littéraire but which finally housed a restaurant by the name of Beim Gréitchen, the city decided to construct a grand administrative building.
 The design competition launched in 1902 was won in 1904 by Pierre and Paul Funck, a father and son team.
 The administration started to move into the neo-baroque building in 1909, but the official inauguration was in 1910.
 On the front, above the balcony, is a frieze depicting the granting of the city charter to Luxembourg City in 1244.

 The building hosted the Court of Justice of the European Coal and Steel Community, which was established in Luxembourg in 1952, until 1969.
 It was used as the venue of public hearings of the court until a more permanent venue could be found, whilst other work was conducted at the Villa Vauban, in the Municipal Park.

 Through 2020 and 2021, due to restrictions imposed by the COVID-19 pandemic, the Cercle Municipal became the meeting place of the Chamber of Deputies.